Prescription Opioids: Risk Management and Strategies for Safe Use

 Designations of Credit

 This activity was planned by and for the healthcare team, and learners will receive 15 Interprofessional Continuing Education (IPCE) credit(s) for learning and change.
 NetCE designates this enduring material for a maximum of 15 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 NetCE designates this continuing education activity for 15 ANCC contact hour(s).
 NetCE designates this continuing education activity for 15 pharmacotherapeutic/pharmacology contact hour(s).
+NetCE designates this continuing education activity for 15 pharmacology hour(s) for physician assistants.
 NetCE designates this continuing education activity for 18 hours for Alabama nurses.
 NetCE designates this activity for 15 ACPE credit(s).
 ACPE Universal Activity Number: JA4008164-0000-23-018-H05-P. Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 15 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Completion of this course constitutes permission to share the completion data with ACCME.
 This activity has been approved for the American Board of Anesthesiology’s® (ABA) requirements for Part II: Lifelong Learning and Self-Assessment of the American Board of Anesthesiology’s (ABA) redesigned Maintenance of Certification in Anesthesiology Program® (MOCA®), known as MOCA 2.0®.
 Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.
 Maintenance of Certification in Anesthesiology Program® and MOCA® are registered certification marks of the American Board of Anesthesiology®.
 MOCA 2.0® is a trademark of the American Board of Anesthesiology®.
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and/or Self-Assessment requirements of the American Board of Surgery's Continuous Certification program.
 It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.
 Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 15 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.
 This activity has been designated for 15 Lifelong Learning (Part II) credits for the American Board of Pathology Continuing Certification Program.
 Through an agreement between the Accreditation Council for Continuing Medical Education and the Royal College of Physicians and Surgeons of Canada, medical practitioners participating in the Royal College MOC Program may record completion of accredited activities registered under the ACCME's "CME in Support of MOC" program in Section 3 of the Royal College's MOC Program.
 AACN Synergy CERP Category A. NetCE is authorized by IACET to offer 1.5 CEU(s) for this program.

 Individual State Nursing Approvals